All Rise (Blue album): Critical reception

 The album received mixed to positive reviews from critics.
 Sharon Mawer of AllMusic gave the album three and half stars out of five and noted, "The vocals were sung as if there was some real feeling, and that maybe is what separated Blue from their peers."
 Andre Paine of the NME gave the album five stars out of ten stating, when describing some of the tracks that "All of these are fine, but so as not to alienate a single teenage girl, there's also the traditional boyband slop; "If You Come Back" [...] the ballads and various Backstreet Boys rip-offs.
 But at least Stargate and Ray Ruffin know what they do.
 And Blue are young and talented enough to secure themselves a successful pop career."

 BBC News critic Michael Osborn noted that "they have produced an overall sound that is a little tighter with an edgier groove – but still in the style of a boy band [...]
 Like the boys claim, their vocals are peppered with a good amount of soulfulness on this track.
 The poppy R&B hybrid is slick and smooth, but seems to veer more in the direction of America's boy band tradition."
 The Guardians Betty Clarke wrote: "Taking a sexy route that Westlife fear to tread, their smooth, sultry R&B rhythms and soaring harmonies doing little to disguise their dirty minds, Blue are the boy band who don't just inspire fantasies, they sing about them [with] the clever combination of American harmonies, British attitude and Norwegian pop sensibilities that make "All Rise" and "Fly By" such chorus-driven, hip-swinging successes."
+James Salmon from Yahoo!
+Music UK wrote that "although "All Rise" is probably the best song on the group's debut, the album of the same name is full to bursting with great pop tunes."